flox/flox/CONTRIBUTING.md

 ##### Running tests in a Linux container

-It's possible to shorten the feedback loop when developing Linux dependent features on a MacOS system by running the tests from a container.
+It's possible to shorten the feedback loop when developing Linux dependent features on a macOS system by running the tests from a container.

 Start a container with the code mounted in so that you can continue to use your normal editor: